thecodinganalyst/thecodinganalyst.github.io/_posts/2022-05-14-Using-Semantic-Release-with-Github-Actions.md

 Then when we are ready to create our production version, we create a pull request to merge the alpha branch to our master branch.
 Semantic release will then run and create `v1.0.0`.

+The sample for the above example is available on [https://github.com/thecodinganalyst/semantic-node](https://github.com/thecodinganalyst/semantic-node).